acidonper/maistra-test-tool/performance/docs/README.md

 Create a set of applications in order to prepare the data plane tests environment.
 The number of application is defined by the **TESTDPAPPS** environment variable.

+It is possible to deploy a certain number of application to fill the cluster using all the compute resoureces available.
+In order to enable this option, it is required to define **TESTDPAPPSFILL** a **true**.
+It is important to bear in mind that *TESTDPAPPS* environment variable will be ignored.

 ### A7 - GenerateTrafficLoadK6

 Execute a k6 load test in order to generate applications' load.
 The idea is to emulate a real flow situation for extracting the performance metrics of the current Openshift Service Mesh architecture deployed.